szufisher/SAPScript/README.md

     Next i
     'detect_screen_no = ""
   End Function

+  Except findByID, instead findByName(name, controltype) can be used to avoid the dynamic screen number issue, e.g
+  session.findById("wnd[0]/usr").findByName("GODYNPRO-DETAIL_ZEILE", "GuiTextField").Text
+  for more details refer to MIGO 261 order New
 5. on error resume next to handle exception
         On Error Resume Next
            session.findById (str1 & "00" & CStr(i) & str2)